lbain/lucybain/source/blog/2014/12-13-hoisting.md

 }
 ```

-That new line is `hoistedVariable` getting hoisted up to the top of it's scope.
-So it's now declared, but not defined.
+That new line is `hoistedVariable` getting hoisted up to the top of it’s scope.
+So it’s now declared, but not defined.

-Here's a more complex example (inspired by [Adequately Good](http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html))
+Here’s a more complex example (inspired by [Adequately Good](http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html))

 ```
 var hoistedVariable = 1;